Yakumwamba/Yakumwamba/README.md

 - ⚡ Fun fact: ...
 -->

 I am fascinated by 🌎 Web 3.
-I begun researching how to use Web3 to create more resilient networks that are user-centric.
+I'm actively researching how to use Web3 to create more decentralized applications that gives power to the user.
 I'm passionate about Blockchains, DAOs & Tokenomics.

-I am more interested in working on frontend projects because vast experience with React, Vue, Svelte, Redux, and webpack.
+I am more interested in working on frontend projects because of the vast experience I have with

+- TypeScript
+- JavaScript,
+- React,
+- React Native,
+- Flutter,
+- Vue,
+- Svelte,
+- Redux, and webpack.
+-
 🌱 I am always looking for new ways to improve the user experience, and I focus on well-tested and maintainable code.
 👯 In my free time, I love experimenting with new technologies and learning about different cultures.